azur-games/ZString/README.md

 **Z**ero Allocation **String**Builder for .NET Core and Unity.

+How to install
+---

+See [Readme of UPM](https://github.com/azur-games/ZString/tree/feature/upm/src/ZString.Unity/Assets#readme) for guide of installation via UPM.

+Description
+---

 * Struct StringBuilder to avoid allocation of builder itself
 * Rent write buffer from `ThreadStatic` or `ArrayPool`
 * All append methods are generics(`Append<T>(T value)`) and write to buffer directly instead of concatenate `value.ToString`